jomiller/vscode-rtags/README.md

 Multi-root workspaces are supported.

-The commands are available through both the editor context menu and the command palette (Shift+Ctrl+P).
+The commands are available through both the editor context menu and the command palette (Ctrl+Shift+P).

 ### Configuration Settings